dmwm/CMSKubernetes/docker/couchdb/README.md

 ## Rotate CouchDB logs

-Ideally, this procedure should be done once every month.
+Ideally, this procedure should be done likely once or twice a year (whenever disk utiization is high).
 We also have a Prometheus alert that comes from the following [configuration](https://its.cern.ch/jira/browse/CMSMONIT-673) -- when the storage reaches 80%, cmsweb-operator and cms-wmcore-team e-groups get the alerts.

 ### Preparation
 ```